Proxy Cluster Redis¶

 The proxy server used to achieve high availability and process high-concurrency client requests.

-You can connect to a Proxy Cluster instance at the IP addresses of its proxies.
+You cannot connect to a Proxy Cluster instance at the IP addresses of its proxies.

 A shard of the cluster.